 Submilliarcsecond imaging of AGN with the Very Long Baseline Array at 2 centimeter wavelength

 MOJAVE (Monitoring of Jets in Active Galaxies with VLBA Experiments) is the continuation of the 2cm Survey Effort, with a redefinition of the survey sample.
-As a service to the scientific community, we are making the images from the survey available online for download on this website.
+As a service to the scientific community, we are making the images from both surveys available for download on the MOJAVE website.

 People Involved (in alphabetical order)